2024 ASCE Tennessee Section Award Winners

 The Govenment Engineer Award was instituted by the Tennessee Section of ASCE in 1999.
 The Award may be made annually to a government engineer member of the Tennessee Section of ASCE who has made definite contributions to the Society at the National, Section, and/or Branch levels.

-Peter G. Hoadley Award for Outstanding Engineering Educator: Dr. Mohammad Uddin and Dr. Sharam Pezeshk
+Peter G. Hoadley Award for Outstanding Engineering Educator: Dr. Joseph Owino and Dr. Sarah Mobley

 The Peter G. Hoadley Award for Outstanding Engineering Educator was instituted by the Tennessee Section of ASCE in 2004 with the designee being the first recipient.
 The Award may be made annually to an engineering educator member of the Tennessee Section of ASCE who has made definite contributions to the education process and to the Society at the National, Section, and/or Branch levels.

-Dr. Uddin is a professor at ETSU, and Dr. Pezesch is a professor at the University of Memphis.
+Dr. Owino is a professor at UT Chattanooga, and Dr. Mobley is a professor at the UT Knoxville.

 The Outstanding Engineering Project Award was instituted by the Tennessee Section of ASCE in 1993 and is given for overall achievement so that the many civil engineers and others who have worked on the project are recognized.
 The project must be located in Tennessee.
 The owner of the project is the appropriate person/organization to accept the Award.
 The Award may be made annually to the engineering project that is considered to have made a definite contribution to the betterment of the citizens of Tennessee.
 The project must fall in the general category of civil engineering and must have been completed within the last two years prior to the year of the award.

-Daniel B. Barge, Jr. Award for Distinguished Service: Ms. Helen Hennon
+Daniel B. Barge, Jr. Award for Distinguished Service: Maria Price and Brian Reynolds

 The Daniel B. Barge, Jr. Award for Distinguished Service was instituted by the Tennessee Section of ASCE in 1988 with the designee being the first recipient.
 The Award may be made annually to an engineer member of the Tennessee Section of ASCE who has made definite contributions to the Society at the National, Section, and/or Branch levels.